Doctor Who missing episodes: Unreleased and unofficial animations

 In 2008, after future collaboration with Cosgrove Hall had been rejected due to expense, 2 Entertain was approached by David Busch of US animation studio Titmouse, Inc., who offered to do the work more cheaply as a result of the favourable exchange rate between the UK and the US, and put together a test trailer of scenes animated from various missing serials, including The Power of the Daleks, The Moonbase, The Macra Terror, The Web of Fear, and Fury from the Deep.
 While 2 Entertain decided not to commission anything from Titmouse, the trailer was eventually seen by Ian Levine, who offered to try and raise the money for a full episode reconstruction to serve as a prototype.
 The episode chosen was "Mission to the Unknown", as it was a self-contained episode featuring the Daleks with a limited number of characters and sets, thus keeping the budget down.
 Although completed, the animated version of "Mission to the Unknown" has never been officially released, although it has been posted on various video streaming sites.

 With the advent of ever-more-powerful home computers and more specialist programs for them, many fans are also working on unofficial animations of the missing episodes, with many clips being shown online.

+Unofficial AI recreations

+In 2025, Ian Levine completed a project to recreate the 97 missing episodes using artificial intelligence.
+Levine used audio from the off-air recordings, and images from the tele-snaps and other production photographs for visual reference.
+He told the New York Post that he spent £70,000 of his own money on the project, and other fans contributed £30,000.
+The project was not authorised by the BBC, and the recreated episodes are not publicly available.